February 8, 2021

 We rang in 2020 with all the expectations that cloud computing would continue its progression as a massive catalyst for digital transformation throughout the enterprise.
 What we didn’t expect was a worldwide health crisis that led to a huge jump in cloud usage.

-Cloud megadeals have heralded a new era where cloud is a key driver in how organizations deploy operating models and platforms.
+Cloud megadeals have heralded a new era where cloud is a key driver in how organisations deploy operating models and platforms.
 In just the past 6 months, we saw 6 years’ worth of changes in the way businesses are run.

 There has been a drastic shift to remote work – with the percentage of workers using desktop services in the cloud skyrocketing.
 Gallup estimates that as of September, nearly 40 percent of full-time employees were working entirely from home, compared to 4 percent before the crisis.